rust-lang/rust-wiki-backup/Unsafety-draft.md

 ### Things that are currently considered unsafe

-* Anything that can invoke undefined behavior as defined by LLVM (ptr::offset)
+* Anything considered undefined behaviour by LLVM, such as indexing more than one byte past the end of an object with `ptr::offset`
 * Data races
 * Deadlocks (in extra::arc)
 * Dereferencing a raw pointer (may be null or dangling)